 These outcomes are achieved through high expectations and high support for all.
 West's talented staff works tirelessly to bring the school district’s mission to life.
 Please follow Principal Fischer on Instagram @cmswprincipal.
 She enjoys using social media as a way to connect with stakeholders.

-This Mark Shoquist’s 10th consecutive year as assistant principal at Chaska Middle School West, but the second time he has worked here.
-Mark first came to the district and Chaska Middle School West in 1999 when he was the administrative dean/athletic director with Chaska Middle School West an eighth- and ninth-grade building.
+This will be Mark Shoquist’s 11th consecutive year as assistant principal at Chaska Middle School West, but the second time he has worked here.
+Mark first came to the district and Chaska Middle School West in 1999 when he was the administrative dean/athletic director with Chaska Middle School West when it was an eighth- and ninth-grade building.